 “The most common LISS workout you will see in the gym is incline walking on the treadmill or using the stair mill,” says Pilcher.
 “Outside, you can take a leisurely bike ride or go for a long walk.
 Other day-to-day tips include walking to work instead of Ubering or taking public transit.
 Also, finding a forest preserve you like to go to on the weekends and making it something you do with someone else keeps it interesting and fun.”

 But it is important to be diverse in your exercise approach and regimen.
-“The aerobic system is ‘the big engine’ that’s going to fuel a lot of exercise regardless of the intensity, so combining low-intensity with HITT training is really what everyone should be doing,” adds Douse.
+“The aerobic system is ‘the big engine’ that’s going to power a lot of exercise regardless of the intensity, so combining low-intensity with HITT training will maximize overall development,” adds Douse.
 If you did a HIIT workout one day, a good way to rest your muscles and let them recover would be to do a light LISS activity the next day, like walking or hiking, which also helps your recovery by breaking down the body’s lactic acid buildup.
-“There are benefits for everyone to be training all those engines all the time, since all exercise is going to be relying on aerobic capacity.”
+“There are benefits for everyone to be training all those engines all the time, since all exercise is going to be relying on aerobic capacity to some degree.”